kierandavies0/papers/journal.md

 Gerard Capes

 # Title
-Biomass burning aerosol over West Africa
+Aircraft measurements of biomass burning aerosol over West Africa

 #Introduction
 This is the section where you reference other fngrgnginergngnegnengneg